ZECTBynmo/Riddler/README.md

-first           // The first number in the question second          // The second number in the question answer          // The answer to the question range           // 'gt' finds questions greater than your first/second/answer/etc., or 'lt' for less than distractor      // Find items where this distractor is present numDistractors  // Find items with this number of distractors
+first           // The first number in the question second          // The second number in the question answer          // The answer to the question operator        // The operator in the question range           // 'gt' finds questions greater than your first/second/answer/etc., or 'lt' for less than distractor      // Find items where this distractor is present numDistractors  // Find items with this number of distractors

 // Pagination parameters
-page            // Which page of data to show (defaults to 0) perPage         // Number of results per page (defaults to 250) sort_by         // Which parameter to sort by (options are the selection parameters, defaults to nothing) order           // The sort order ('asc' for ascending, or 'des' for descending, defaults to ascending)
+page            // Which page of data to show (defaults to 0) per_page        // Number of results per page (defaults to 250) sort_by         // Which parameter to sort by (options are the selection parameters, defaults to nothing) order           // The sort order ('asc' for ascending, or 'des' for descending, defaults to ascending)
 ```